CTEC-CMS/cms-web/README.md

 4) user logs into the web app to track requests

 #### Workflow
+Basic User Interface (stateless UI) will be designed to provide the user interactions (authentication, file upload, file download and a basic dashboard).

 1) User Logs into PMS web application

 ![PMS Login](/images/CMS-Login.png)